zammad/zammad-user-documentation/advanced/time-accounting.rst

-Time Accounting
+﻿Time Accounting
 ===============

 .. note:: **🤔 Huh?
 I don’t see a “Time Accounting” dialog...**

    This feature is **optional**; if you don’t see it in the main menu, that means it’s not enabled yet.
-See the `admin documentation`_ for details.
+See the `admin documentation <https://admin-docs.zammad.org/en/latest/manage-time-accounting.html>`_ for details.

 Zammad supports detailed time accounting to help administrators keep track of how much time you spend